open-contracting/infrastructure/docs/projects/index.md

 ![Project-level data three stages](../_static/images/diagram-project-level-data-spec-update.png)

 OCDS data can be used to identify and monitor infrastructure projects.
 It can also be used to produce OC4IDS data.
-Converting OCDS data to OC4IDS data can reduce the amount of manual data entry required for infrastructure project monitoring.
+Converting OCDS data to OC4IDS data can reduce the amount of manual data entry necessary for infrastructure project monitoring.

 ```{admonition} Tool
 :class: tip